Lilmortal/youngi-ui/CONTRIBUTING.md

 - `/styles` are where all global CSS variables are located.
 They are referenced in `/pages/_app.tsx`, which is the only file `Next.js` allows to have global imports or variables.
 - `/types` stores all global typescript definitions.
+- `/templates` stores all general templates that will be used by containers.
+- `/locales` stores all i18n related files.

 ### File Naming Conventions